alvidir/webcache/README.md

         enabled: false # block all POST requests (405 - method not allowed)
       - name: PUT
         enabled: false # block all PUT requests (405 - method not allowed)
-      - name: DELETE
-        cached: false # do not catch DELETE responses for the provided endpoints
-      - name: default
-        enabled: true # since non listed method are disabled by default, enable all them

     cached: true # enable caching for the provided endpoints
 ```

-> Any update over the config file will trigger an update over the server configuration.
-This behaviour can be turned off setting the environment variable `WATCH_CONFIG` to _False_
+> The configuration file is static by default, meaning that once it is applied, any change over it will take no effect over webcache's configuration.
+To enable event's watching for any config file or directory, the environment variable `WATCH_CONFIG` must be set as _True_.